There Are Two Storms In Our Life.

 Rick was killed in a helicopter crash.
-He was my best friend and I missed him dearly after he was gone.
+He was one of my best friends and I missed him dearly after he was gone.
 I was fortunate

 enough to be in the rescue helicopter to come to his crew's aid.
 I was broken-hearted to find out the KIA mentioned on the